Have dry skin? Curel Foaming Wash gives you 6 reasons to love it (REVIEW)

 This bottle will definitely lasts for years.
 So, you can just purchase the refill packs to save the earth and your money.

-Now, other than the quality bottle, I also love its minimalist design of white base with turquoise accent.
-It exudes a pure, classic and modern aesthetic that I would likely not get sick of that quickly.
+Other than the quality bottle, I also love its minimalist design – white base with turquoise accent which exudes a pure, classic and modern aesthetic that I would likely not get sick of.

 1. Wish it could be more moisturising

-While Curel Foaming Wash isn’t drying, I can’t really categorize it as moisturizing either.
-You’ll definitely need to apply moisturizer immediately after a wash.
-Otherwise, you may experience skin tightness which is similar to how most foaming cleansers would make you feel.
+While Curel Foaming Wash isn’t drying, I couldn’t categorise it as moisturising either.
+You’ll definitely need to apply moisturiser immediately after a wash.
+Otherwise, you may experience skin tightness which is similar to the after-effect of most foaming cleansers.

 I think it’s timely at this juncture to revisit Curel’s claimed benefits.
 Based on my experience, only the first three hold true.